-A part of the Belfast 5G Innovation Region programme, Belfast City Council is launching a 5G funding competition in early summer 2025 to support local businesses and industries to harness the power of 5G and digital technologies to deliver enhanced operations and services.
+As part of the Belfast 5G Innovation Region programme, Belfast City Council has launched a 5G funding competition with grants of up to £100,000 available to support local businesses and industries to harness the power of 5G and digital technologies to deliver enhanced operations and services.

 Competition details